Pendzl/pendzl/README.md

 ### ‼️ Important ‼️

 Events are not supported currently due to how ink! currently handles them.
-The identifiers of events must be based on the name of the trait.
+This will be changeded with ink!-5.0 The identifiers of events must be based on the name of the trait.
 At the moment, ink! doesn't support it, but it must be fixed with this [issue](https://github.com/paritytech/ink/issues/809).